Compilation of Final Fantasy VII: Development

 Before Crisis began development in 2002.
 The Compilation was first unveiled in 2003 with the announcement of Advent Children.
 None of the titles in the series up to that point were traditional role-playing games like the original.
 The explanation for this was that traditional RPGs took long production periods and a large staff, which would have made the project stand out a bit too much.
 One of the other considerations for the team was not to make the titles lightweight as X-2 had been, due to backlash from parts of the fanbase.
 Conversely, making Final Fantasy X-2 reminded the team that they did not need to stick to completely serious traditional RPGs, enabling the original creation of the Compilation.
 While Advent Children was the first Compilation title to begin production, it ran into problems during post-production, resulting in the first released title being Before Crisis, despite it being the second title to begin development.
 Before Crisis was also originally planned for release in North America, but the mobile phones available in North America at the time were not able to handle the game.
 In addition, the producer Kosei Ito left Square Enix in 2008 and Tabata moved on to other projects, leaving its localization unlikely.
 Japanese animation studio Madhouse created a commercial to promote Before Crisis.
 Due to its success and staff feelings that important scenes from VII represented in Advent Children had been needlessly disjointed, the studio was chosen to produce an animated film: this eventually became Last Order.
 Crisis Core was originally going to be an action game, but became an action RPG, staying within the staff's design strengths while incorporating action elements.

 Wada had stated in 2006, while the development and release of Compilation titles was still ongoing, that the Compilation could remain an active franchise until 2017, the twentieth anniversary of Final Fantasy VII's release.
-After finishing work on Advent Children Complete, the team announced that they would take a break from the series, although they said that they still had various ideas for future titles.
-In later interviews relating to Final Fantasy VII, multiple staff members including Nomura stated that the Compilation was only ever intended to extend to three games and a movie, ending with the release of Crisis Core.
+After finishing work on Advent Children Complete, the team took a break from the series, although they said that they still had various ideas for future titles.
+In later interviews relating to Final Fantasy VII, multiple staff members including Nomura revealed that the Compilation was only ever intended to extend to three games and a film, ending with the release of Crisis Core.
 Their reasoning was that releasing any more would saturate the market.